PetrsGamers/bachelor_thesis_bank_trans_app/README.md

 ```
 python3.9 server.py
 ```
 Make sure you have installed and configure the MariaDB/MySQL connector and database correctly on your machine.
 If you did not setup your database on your local machine you can use database server which is configured in `server.py`.
+The first start can take a lot of time because of the big data model.

 ## Database usage
 In `server.py` you can create MariaDB on your localhost or connect to a database hosted on DigitalOcean.